Ab0213ab/ContentManager/readme.md

 ## Application Description

-This is a small, but growing CRUD web application.
-ContentManager was designed as an interface to perform CRUD (create, read, update, delete) operations on a custom-built MSSMS database.
+This is a small, but growing web application designed as an interface to perform CRUD (create, read, update, delete) operations on a custom-built MSSMS database.
 The application demonstrates advanced enterprise development techniques like responsiveness, OOP, session management, utilization of services, gateways, and domains, datatables, and user privilege managment.